 1.Chocolate at MALEBRANCHE CACAO 365 Gion Store

-Kakao Sanrokugo is a specialty chocolate shop produced by Kyoto Kitayama Male Branche, famous for its green tea confection loved by the matcha lovers around the world.
+Kakao Sanrokugo is a specialty chocolate shop produced by Kyoto Kitayama Male Branche, famous for its green tea confection loved by matcha lovers around the world.
 Its Gion store is located in Gion, one of the five geisha districts where tradition still lives.

 2.Sweet at Tawaraya Yoshitomi Honten